Jennywjq/VClip/Semantic Analysis Pipeline/README.md

 Logic: Load the model → Input the text → Output the emotion (e.g., positive/negative) and confidence score → Convert the result into a numerical score (e.g., +1 for positive, -1 for negative).

 #### 🪄 2.
-Keyword Density Analysis (analyze_keywords)
+Keyword Density Analysis (analyze_keywords.py)

-Applies traditional NLP techniques to assess how relevant a paragraph is to the video’s core topic.

-Logic: Input the keyword list → Count how many core keywords appear in the current paragraph → Assign a score based on the number and density of matched keywords.
+Two-Stage Refinement (TF-IDF + DeepSeek)

+Initial Screening (by TF-IDF):
+We use the TF-IDF algorithm as an efficient “pre-selection” tool to quickly generate a shortlist of 5–10 candidate keywords from the paragraph.

+Final Review (by DeepSeek):
+Then, we feed the original paragraph along with the candidate list to DeepSeek, which acts as a final judge.
+Leveraging its deep language understanding, it selects the most essential and irreplaceable keywords from the shortlist.

 #### 🪄 3.
 Golden Quote Detection (analyze_golden_quote)